Quebec farm transitions through 11 generations

 Céline Lafortune works as a business transfer advisor at Lanaudière Économique (in French only) development agency.
 In her 13 years in the business, she has helped owners of all types and sizes of operations.

 “It’s natural to worry about taxes,” she says.
 “There are tools you can use so the transfer is advantageous to both parties.
 Because of the legislation and structures in place, producers transferring the farm in whole or in part really have to speak to a tax specialist, but also an accountant, a notary and a credit advisor.”

-What people tend to forget is the human aspect – preparing yourself to transfer the business.
+What people tend to forget is the human aspect – transition preparation.
 “From the outset,” Lafortune says, “you should decide when you want to make the transfer, what you want to do afterward and how much money you need to live on.”

 The scenario often hinges on a gradual transfer of the business and thus on co-management, so you should pay particular attention to how responsibility is transferred.
 Lafortune believes it’s an aspect worth planning and can help the next generation develop business skills.

 Another critical factor is a shared vision of where the business is going.
 “Often, young people arrive with their heads full of ideas, when the (older generation) don’t necessarily want big projects and to invest millions of dollars,” she says.